-Always lock your bicycle through its frame and both wheels to an approved bicycle parking rack, preferably one with a thick frame.
+Always lock your bicycle through its frame and the front wheel to an approved bicycle parking rack.
 Lock all free parts of the bicycle as well or take them with you.
 If you lock only the front wheel to the bike lock you may return to find your bike gone and only that wheel remaining.
-Leave your bicycle in a visible, well lit area and if possible avoid leaving your bike locked overnight.
+Leave your bicycle in a visible, well lit area and check on your bike regularly.

-The university encourages you to register your bike at the CU Bike Station east of the University Memorial Center.
+The university encourages you to register your bike at one of the CU Bike Station, one is just west of the Engineering Center and one is north of the University Memorial Center.
 You can also register your bike online.
 Registering discourages theft and aids in identification should your bike get stolen.
 In addition, any personalization on your bike (stickers, markings, etc.) should be documented and kept in case your bike is stolen.
 This will make it easier for police to identify.
 All of this information should be stored and saved along with purchase receipts, manufacturer’s information, and a photograph of the bicycle.

 If your bicycle is stolen on campus you should report the crime immediately to the CU Police Department.
 Providing the police with descriptive information such as the serial number and your registration number—if you registered with the university—increases the chance of recovery.